Designer Kate Spade Dead Of Apparent Suicide At 55

 “Law enforcement sources confirm she was found 10:20 AM ET, and had hanged herself in her Park Avenue home.
 She was pronounced dead on the scene,” TMZ reported on Tuesday, June 5.

-According to Page Six, the 55-year-old fashion icon committed suicide inside her Upper East Side apartment.
-Spade was found by a housekeeper early Tuesday after using a scarf to hang herself on a doorknob inside her Upper East Side apartment.
+According to Page Six, the 55-year-old fashion icon was found by a housekeeper early Tuesday after using a scarf to hang herself on a doorknob inside her Upper East Side apartment.
 Spade reportedly left a suicide note, according to sources.

-Spade is best known for her handbag and clothing line, which she started back in 1993.
-She is also the sister-in-law of actor David Spade.
+Kate Spade is best known for her handbag and clothing line, which she started back in 1993.
+She is also the sister-in-law of actor David Spade and the aunt of actress Rachel Brosnahan, who stars in Amazon’s hit series The Marvelous Mrs. Maisel.

-Kate met her future husband Andy Spade, at Arizona State University.
+Kate met her future husband Andy Spade, at Arizona State University when they worked together at a clothing store.
 After working at Mademoiselle magazine, Kate formed the company Kate Spade New York in the early 1990s with her husband.
-According to CBS New York, Kate Spade New York had over 140 retail shops across the country and 175 internationally during its heyday.
+According to CBS New York, Kate Spade New York has over 140 retail shops across the country and 175 internationally.

-Kate took some time off from work to raise her daughter, but in 2016 she launched a new fashion brand called Frances Valentine named after her daughter, who is now 13 years old.
+In 2005, Kate took some an extended period of time off from work to raise her newborn daughter, In 2016 she launched a new fashion brand called Frances Valentine named after her daughter, Frances Beatrix Spade, who is now 13 years old.
 Last year, Coach bought the Kate Spade company in a $2.4 billion deal.

 This story is developing.